GooseGirlGames/SpaceJob-Poster/README.md

 git lfs install
 ```

-Now you can clone this repo and all its 1.2GB will be cloned :)
+Now you can clone this repo and enjoy the included 100 MB GIMP file :)

 If you've already cloned, run
 ```